Give Local, Build Local

 Stephen is a 27-year-old native of St. Louis and employed at Aldi Foods for the past three years.
 Although Stephen is not married and does not have any children, he is looking forward to having a family in the future.
 When he is not working, he attends the non-profit school Npower where he studies hardware and software components of Window and Mac.
 Stephen enjoys music production and digital arts.
 He is excited and honored to partner with Habitat for Humanity St. Louis to build his own home.
 After experiencing what it is like to grow up in a Habitat home as a child and be part of the Habitat family, it is even more exciting to build his own home as an adult.
 Habitat has created an opportunity that will continue to grow and give, not only to my family but the future first time homebuyers as well.

 Do you want to help more St. Louis home buyers?

-The MO-Hab Riders is a ministry of Manchester UMC, and they have been bicycling to create awareness and raise funds for Habitat for Humanity, St. Louis since 1998.
+MO-Hab is a ministry of Manchester UMC, and they have been pedaling, and more recently walking and running, to create awareness and raise funds for Habitat for Humanity, St. Louis since 1998.
 Thanks to the generous financial support and to the hard work of dedicated volunteers, Habitat for Humanity St. Louis recognizes Manchester UMC as a Keystone Community Partner.
 Over the 24 years of partnership, Manchester UMC has contributed to and worked on many of the 400 Habitat for Humanity homes built in St. Louis City and St. Louis County.
 These donations of hands, time and finances help home buyers realize their dreams of safe, affordable homes for their families.